traitecoevo/datastorr/README.md

 datastorr.example::mydata_versions()
 ```

-and can see what versions are present on github:
+and can see what versions are present on GitHub:

 ```r
 datastorr.example::mydata_versions(local=FALSE) # remote